ionStici/memory-game-fem/README.md

 - Set the theme to use numbers or icons within the tiles + custom shape
 - Choose to play on either a 6x6 or 4x4 grid
 - View your previous game results (data stored in localStorage)
+- Give custom player names by clicking on player score boxes

 ## Screenshot